thiendangit/react-native-thermal-receipt-printer-image-qr/README.md

 Fork of `react-native-thermal-receipt-printer` and add implement for print image,qr code with NET, USB.

-I fork this for my quickly project print with NET(android & ios) and USB(android),
+I fork this for my quickly project print with NET(android & ios) and USB(android).
 - IOS : :heavy_check_mark:
 - ANDROID: :heavy_check_mark: